Watercress grows in streams and ditches, however, it is now grown commercially.

 Store

-Refrigerate in plastic bags.
+Refrigerate in paper bags.
 Alternatively, if the roots are still attached, place in a jar of water and do not refrigerate.
 Use promptly.

 How to prepare